mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

 **File Structure Explanation:**

-- `group` block is used to define the group of targets that
+- The `group` block is used to define the group of targets.
-- `target` block is used to define the build configuration for each target(image).
-We can also execute single target using `docker buildx bake builder`.
+- The `target` block is used to define the build configuration for each target (image).
+We can also execute a single target using `docker buildx bake builder`.
 - `context` is the path to the directory containing the Dockerfile.
 - `dockerfile` is the name of the Dockerfile.
 - `tags` is the list of tags for the image.